Why Rest Feels Uncomfortable When You're Burnt Out

 Not All Rest is The Same

-When we talk about rest, many of us immediately think of collapsing on the sofa and watching Netflix for hours.
-And sometimes that’s exactly what you need.
+When we talk about rest, many of us immediately think of collapsing on the sofa and watching Netflix for hours and sometimes that’s exactly what you need.

 But not all rest affects the nervous system in the same way.
 If your brain has been working hard all week, switching from spreadsheets and emails to hours of scrolling, streaming or social media doesn’t always give it the kind of recovery it needs.
 You’re still processing information, reacting to stimulation and keeping your mind engaged.

 That doesn’t mean those activities are “bad.”
-They can be enjoyable and sometimes exactly what you need.
-But real recovery often comes from different kinds of rest, such as:
+They can be enjoyable and sometimes exactly what you need but real recovery often comes from different kinds of rest, such as:

 Physical rest – sleep, stretching, gentle movement